10 Best One Actor Movies of All Time

 9. Yaadein (1964)

 Surprised to see an Indian film on the list?
 I wouldn’t blame you, even ardent followers of Hindi cinema wouldn’t be aware of this gem from Sunil Dutt.
 ‘Yaadein’ is an experimental soliloquy from 1964, directed, produced and acted out by Sunil Dutt, in which he plays a young man abandoned by his wife and kids.
 There isn’t a particular story, as we see Dutt reminiscing about older times, suggested by the title “yaadein”(memories).
 The transformation from a man raging about his situation to a hopeless soul longing for love, he realises how we understand the importance of something only when it ceases to be a part of our lives.
-The use of shadows, music and puppets to portray the negligence and pain he inflicted on his family through his irresponsible behaviour is very innovative for its time.
+The use of shadows, music, and puppets to portray the negligence and pain he inflicted on his family through his irresponsible behavior is very innovative for its time.

 Read More: Best Feel Good & Uplifting Movies of All Time